 Terry Pratchett, Guards!
 Guards!

 Yes, yes I know it’s another Origami dragon and I’ve featured several on this blog before (see the KNL Dragon, and the Fiery Dragons), but this one is a little different.
 It’s a very simple one, and one of the designs available in Paul Hanson’s book Origami Ninjas and other Paper Sorcery – which you can win a free copy of!
 More on that below…

 Note: This post contains affiliate links.
 See Disclosure below for more information.

 About the Bird Base Dragon

-There are countless different types of origami dragon out there – including eastern dragons, western dragons, dragons with four feet, and dragons with two feet.
+There are countless different types of origami dragons out there – including the eastern dragon, western dragon, a dragon with four feet, and a dragon with two feet.
 Surprisingly though, there is no such thing as a traditional origami dragon.
 It doesn’t exist.

 I was absolutely amazed by this.
 When Paul Hanson told me I was so sure he was wrong I went home and checked my origami book collection.
 I couldn’t think of one off the top of my head, but I just didn’t believe that there wouldn’t be one.
 I could find no evidence of a design in traditional origami either, and was forced to conclude that Paul was right: there isn’t one.
 So Paul decided to invent it.